HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/test-steps.md

 }
 ```

 The `config` and `value` keys from this JSON object can then be inserted in the Given Step.
-The Mycroft configuration will then be patched with the contents of `PATCH`.
+The Chatterbox configuration will then be patched with the contents of `PATCH`.

 Let's look at a real life example file with the configs "unit system" and "location"